 If you are interested in completing an internship/field experience in Sociology, Anthropology, or Criminology, the first step is to meet with Dr. Baker.

-- By appointment (email to schedule a time)
+- Also by appointment (email to schedule a time) - email@example.com

 Before you complete the application, you must either attend an informational session or meet with Dr. Baker.
 After that initial meeting, the application is a two-step process: